Using Burp Suite with ProxyMesh

-On this screen, enter the name of a ProxyMesh proxy, for example, the open proxy.
+On this screen, enter the name of a ProxyMesh proxy, for example, the Open Proxy.

 Burp's upstream proxy settings control whether Burp will send outgoing requests to an upstream proxy server, or directly to the destination web server.

 Input the fields as needed for your use cases.
 You can define multiple rules, specifying different proxy settings for different destination hosts, or groups of hosts.
-Rules are applied in sequence, and the system will use the first rule that matches the destination web server.
-If no rule matches, Burp defaults to direct, non-proxied connections.

 If you leave the Destination host field blank, then, after your other input has been stored, Burp will populate this field with a wildcard symbol (*), indicating that that all destinations are using the proxy (see illustration below).